-This blog is based on an article in Social Policy and Society.
-To access the article click here.
+This blog is based on an article in the Journal of Social Policy To access the article click here.

 Finland’s world-famous basic income experiment ended in December 2018.
 For many, it came as a surprise that the centre-right coalition government led by PM Juha Sipilä was committed to experiment a policy that has been depicted by social philosophers as a radical tool to increase the freedom of the least advantaged people and redistribute economic resources.
 Basic income is a regular cash allowance granted to every member of society with no strings attached.